-Do you need to binge on the best Mike Hoder BMX videos?
+Do you need to binge on the best Mike Hoder profile and collection of epic BMX videos?

 Mike was born on October 1, 1987 (if my calculation is right), in Seattle, Washington, on the couch in his house.
-Hey, I did no come up with this, it’s something he told in an interview for Ride UK’s issue 112.
-Head over there; everyone knows that Hoder has stories to share.
+Hey, I did not come up with this, it’s something he told in an interview for Ride UK’s issue 112.

 His signature S&M frame is tough and built strong, making Mike a real beast on a bike.